stuartpb/barfspace/content/dadfc5e5-cfb6-4f7d-88c0-bcd64b91feac.md

 I'm gonna stick a line right here about how also we're trying to integrate [the existing history infrastructure of the project][history], which kind of recurses into the notion of explaining the current state of the notes - a thing that is kind of covered by [Get Your Shit Together][GYST] right now, I guess.

 [history]: 0621dc44-9276-47ef-877b-56756163e04f.md

+## NOTE

+I think this page is such a mess because I forgot where I got this idea to merge in Lean Notes to barfspace originally?
+It was when I realized that I wanted the revamped bagtent-based barfspace to have Linkdumps, then I realized that that's a lot of what the function of Lean Notes was, and that started the gears turning

+Anyway, the way that this didn't have that clear "origin" at the top is I think a big part of why I kept, like churning on "here's a related project", because I vaguely recalled formulating it, but couldn't remember where.

+It was in [Barfspace Vision Quests][BVQ], and I guess I was only looking in Operations, because I forgot what a mess BVQ was?

+[BVQ]: a8c1b237-886b-4169-88ff-9e52bc1dbcf2.md

+ADHD sucks like this, y'all!!

 ## A little thing about Quests vs. News vs. Right Now